State / Territory Benefits - Montana

 State Veteran's Homes:

-The Montana Veterans' Home: Located in Columbia Falls is a Medicare/Medicaid and Veterans' Administration certified facility with 105 intermediate/skilled-care beds and 12 domiciliary beds.
+Columbia Falls Montana Veterans' Home: Is a Medicare/Medicaid and Veterans' Administration certified facility with 105 intermediate/skilled-care beds and 12 domiciliary beds.
 The nursing facility includes a 15-bed Alzheimer's unit.
 MVH has been providing services to Veterans since 1896.

 Eligibility: Admission to MVH nursing program is for honorably discharged Veterans who have served in the armed forces of the United States and who qualify for skilled/intermediate nursing care or domiciliary self-care living.
 Spouses of Veterans will be admitted on a space-available basis.
 A Veteran and Spouse may be admitted together if they both qualify for nursing-home care or domiciliary living.